inboundnow/inbound-pro/readme.md

 ### About Inbound Pro Plugin

 This plugin ships assets with varying licensing policies.
 For assets considered intellectual/structural property of InboundWP LLC we've developed and applied the _IBN License_.
 Other assets that we did not develop or that we have listed as GPL are included with the Inbound Pro plugin package and their original license remains in tact.
-If a directory is labeled IBN +os then all files & folders under that directory are licensed IBN unless clarified.

 ### _IBN License_